HMS Croome (L62)

 HMS Croome was a Type II Hunt-class destroyer of the Royal Navy.
-She served during the Second World War, spending much of the time in the Mediterranean, operating from the ports at Gibraltar and Alexandria.
+She served in the Second World War, spending much of the time in the Mediterranean, operating from the ports at Gibraltar and Alexandria.

 Service history

 Sinking of Baracca

 On 8 September 1941 Croome was escorting Convoy OG 75, en route from Liverpool to Gibraltar.
 While conducting a forward sweep Croome spotted the Italian submarine Maggiore Baracca on the surface at 8,500 yards.
 Baracca dived as Croome turned towards her at full speed.
 After two depth-charge attacks, Baracca surfaced astern of Croome, which opened fire with all guns as she went about.
 The Italian submarine returned fire with her main gun but the shots went wide, the gun deck was then cleared by Croome's Lewis guns.
 As Croome approached, the Italians began to abandon ship.
 Croome rammed Baracca just abaft the conning tower.
 The submarine sank immediately by the stern and exploded underwater.
 After picking up survivors, Croome headed for Gibraltar while the crew shored-up the flooded forward compartments, damaged by the ramming.
 A DSO, a DSC and two DSMs were awarded for the action.
 28 Italians were killed.